octavenz/silverstripe-reoako/README.md

 ![Reoako Preview](docs/img/screen1.png)

+![Reoako Preview](docs/img/screen3.png)

 When you have found a word you wish to insert, click on its title to insert the Reoako shortcode into the editor

-![Reoako Preview](docs/img/screen3.png)

 ![Reoako Preview](docs/img/screen4.png)

 ### TODO:

 -   Ajax search on character entry
--   API key config from env/yml/field
 -   Subsite support
 -   Bitbucket pipeline tests
 -   SS4/CWP tests
+-   Elemental block support